saif-ellafi/foundryvtt-excalidraw-journals/README.md

 Check it out along my other modules (Search modules by JeansenVaars)
 #### [This module was made for free, with joy, long nights and because of hundred windows needed it, so tons of coffee :D!](https://ko-fi.com/jeansenvaars)

+## Caveats (Can be fixed eventually)

+* This is embedding the online version of excalidraw (i.e. requires internet connection)
+* Dark/Light mode not remembered
+* Excalidraw Data not stored in your world, but rather online

 ### Appreciations

 Asacolips, Javiondox and ronix for cool ideas and testing help.